Siva Manasula Sakthi

 Siva Manasula Sakthi also known by the initialism SMS, is a 2009 Indian Tamil-language romantic comedy film written and directed by debutant M. Rajesh.
-It stars Jiiva and newcomer Anuya Bhagwat in the lead roles, with Santhanam, Urvashi and Sathyan appearing in supporting and Arya appearing in a cameo role.
+It stars Jiiva and newcomer Anuya in the lead roles, with Urvashi, Sneha Murali, Santhanam and Sathyan appearing in supporting roles.
+It revolves around the title characters who fall in love but soon face escalating tensions due to each other's lies.

 Siva Manasula Sakthi was released on 13 February 2009.
 Despite initially gaining mixed reviews, it became highly successful at the box office and has since achieved cult status.
 The film's soundtrack by Yuvan Shankar Raja was extremely popular.
 The film was later remade in Telugu as Siva Manasulo Sruthi (2012).

 Plot

 Siva and Sakthi meet on a train from Coimbatore and strike up a friendship.
 Siva introduces himself as an army officer and Sakthi as an air hostess.
 The two part ways on arrival in Chennai, but Siva promises to meet her soon.
-He pays a visit to the airline company where Sakthi claimed to work, with his mother Kalyani and best friend Vivek tagging along.
+He visits the airline company where Sakthi claimed to work, with his mother Kalyani and best friend Vivek tagging along.
 When asking for Sakthi, they are instead greeted by another woman with the same name.
 Siva realises that he has been tricked.

-In reality, Siva is a courier deliveryman and Sakthi a radio jockey.
-When they learn of each other's deception, they swear to get revenge on each other.
-A series of humorous incidents happen as Siva teases Sakthi live on her radio show and gets her in trouble with her father; and she retaliates by tattling on him to his family and using him as a driver.
+In reality, Siva is a courier deliveryman and Sakthi is a radio jockey.
+When they learn of each other's deception, they swear to get revenge.
+A series of humorous incidents happen, with Siva teasing Sakthi live on her radio show and getting her in trouble with her father, and Sakthi retaliating by tattling on Siva to his family and using him as a driver.
 When Siva defeats a handful of goons in a tough fight to save Sakthi's brother Shanmugam and helps organise his marriage, Sakthi develops genuine feelings for him.

-Sakthi reveals her feelings by planning a surprise birthday party for Siva but learns that he had lied about his birth date.
-Humiliated in front of his family, she leaves bitterly.
+Sakthi reveals her feelings by planning a surprise birthday party for Siva, but learns that he had lied about his birth date.
+Humiliated in front of his family, she bitterly leaves.
 Siva learns of her true feelings for him and attempts to reconcile with her, but she ignores him.
 Siva grows upset as well, fights with his mother and sister, and continuously destroys Vivek's new mobile phones, but everyone eventually forgives him.
-However at one point when he visits her office, he is drunk and misbehaves with the people around.
-He tells Sakthi's assistant to call Sakthi, but Sakthi, enraged upon Siva's behaviour, sends a man to beat him up and throw him out.
-Siva disowns Sakthi.
+At one point, when he visits her office, he is drunk and misbehaves with the people around.
+He tells Sakthi's assistant to call Sakthi, but Sakthi, enraged by Siva's behaviour, sends a man to beat him up and throw him out.
+Siva renounces Sakthi.